Shadow King: X-Men: Worlds Apart

 The Shadow King reappeared in Wakanda, where he killed a Wakandan priest and framed former New X-Men member Gentle.
-He then controlled Black Panther to confront his longtime enemy (and T'Challa's wife), Storm.
+He then controlled Black Panther to confront his longtime enemy (and T'Challa's wife) Storm.
 The Shadow King intended to break Storm psychologically, forcing her to choose between the X-Men and her husband.
 He forced Cyclops to attack Emma Frost and the rest of the X-Men in California and forced the Black Panther to wreak havoc in Africa.
 While Storm raced to save the Black Panther and the X-Men, she recognized a third option: to take down the one responsible for making her choose.
 Storm defeated the Black Panther and flew with Gentle to San Francisco, taking down Gentle and the rest of the active X-Men (controlled by the Shadow King).
 She struck Cyclops (the Shadow King's host) with a bolt of lightning, stopping his heart and forcing the Shadow King to possess Storm.
 This was a trap; when he entered Storm's mind, the Shadow King found the panther god Bast waiting for him.
 Storm revealed that she allowed the Wakanda panther god to hide in her mind to avenge the Shadow King for violating T'Challa's mind.
-Bast essentially and literally devoured the Shadow King's astral form.
+Bast devoured the Shadow King's astral form.
 Farouk's plan to cut Storm off from her relationships instead strengthened them.